-ormation for Mission and Ministry is a staff-development process for all chancery, parish and Catholic Charities staffs who minister in the Diocese of Charleston which includes the entire state.
-Our shepherd, Bishop Gugliomone, recognizing the role of the laity in the church established Spirituality and Formation for Ministry under the Education and Faith Formation Secretariat in August of 2016.
+This is a staff-development process for all chancery, parish and Catholic Charities staffs who minister in the Diocese of Charleston, which includes the entire state.
+Bishop Robert E. Guglielmone, recognizing the role of the laity in the Church, established Spirituality and Formation for Ministry under the Education and Faith Formation Secretariat in August of 2016.
 At that time, our bishop was responding and recognizing the upcoming 50th Anniversary of the great Ecumenical Council Vatican II.
-One of the sixteen documents of Vatican II was the Decree on the Apostolate of the Laity, Apostolicam Actuiositatem.
+One of the 16 documents of Vatican II was the Decree on the Apostolate of the Laity, Apostolicam Actuiositatem.

 His Holiness, Pope Paull VI promulgated the document and in its introduction, one reads about the “proper and indispensable role of the laity in the mission of the Church … The Christian vocation by its very nature is a vocation to the Apostolate” (#2).
 The laity’s major duty is union with Christ.

 When the Office of Spirituality and Formation for Ministry began over five years ago, we delved into the formation pillars that originated with the writings of St. John Paul II — human formation, intellectual formation, spiritual formation, and pastoral formation.